ska-telescope/ska-ser-jira-checks/README.md

 Otherwise, push it back to the BACKLOG, or discard it.

 For items that are already in progress
-("In Progress", "Reviewing", "BLOCKED", or "READY FOR ACCEPTANCE), the limit is 30 days.
+("In Progress", "Reviewing", "Merge Request", "BLOCKED", or "READY FOR ACCEPTANCE), the limit is 30 days.
 Investigate why this issue has not progressed.

 ### Test that issues have an assignee

 "BACKLOG" and "To Do" issues generally won't have an assignee, but issues that are
-"In Progress, "Reviewing", "READY FOR ACCEPTANCE", "Done", or "BLOCKED" should.
+"In Progress, "Reviewing", "Merge Request", "READY FOR ACCEPTANCE", "Done", or "BLOCKED" should.

 ### Test that no-one has too much work in progress (WIP)